Worldline Review

 Business terms, contracts, and support

 Pre-2023 was a major iGaming acquirer.
-Following the 'Dirty Payments' scandal (June 2025, EIC media consortium), Belgian police investigation, and BaFin order against German subsidiary Payone (Jan 2025), Worldline exited high-risk merchants representing €130M annual revenue.
+Following the 'Dirty Payments' scandal (June 2025, EIC media consortium, ~41% intraday stock drop), Belgian police investigation, and BaFin order against German subsidiary Payone (Jan 2025), Worldline exited high-risk merchants representing €130M annual revenue.
+Has since divested Bambora North America to Shift4 (March 2026), PaymentIQ to Incore Invest (March 2026, €160M), and announced the unwind of the ANZ Worldline JV (H2 2026).
+MeTS divestment expected Q2 2026.
+Capital raise of ~€500M completed March 2026.
 New iGaming applications now face heavy due diligence and frequent rejection.
-Stock dropped 41% in a single day (June 25, 2025).

 Frequently Asked Questions